wanghongsheng01/HelloPatternDesign/README.md

     ./main

 # Motive
 A designer thinks about how to create `flexible` designs that are maintainable and that can `cope with change`.
-One of the secrets to creating maintainable OO systems is thinking about how they might change in the future and these principles address those issues.
+One of the secrets<br>
+to creating maintainable OO systems is thinking about how they might change in the future and these principles address those issues.

 # OO Principles